Timmotools/flipper_NFC_gamecard_hack/README.md

 DO NOT USE THIS TO STEAL OTHER PEOPLES MONEY.
 THIS IS A PROOF OF CONCEPT TO SHOW THE INSECURITY OF ONLY USING THE UID IN A CARD BASED MONEY SYSTEM.
 I HAVE NOT TESTED THIS AT ALL.
 THE CHANCE OF YOU FINDING A CARD THAT HAS MONEY, IS A STAFF, A TECH OR A VALID CARD IS SUPER LOW.
 YOU WILL PROBABLY GET SPOTTED BY A STAFF MEMBER IF YOU ARE TRYING THIS.
 IT IS NOT MY RESPONSIBILITY IF YOU GET CAUGHT, FINED, BANNED, JAILED OR THE EARTH OPENS UP AND SWALLOWS YOU WHOLE.

+Please note that I cannot program in C or C++ or any form of C programming.
+I can do python, AutoIT, Arduino, Bash and Batch but I'm waaaaay out of practice.
+This is just hacked up using what was already there in the unleashed firmware.
+The file is prob different in OG, Roguemaster or any other firmware you want to use.

 Instructions:
 Copy this file over the top of the original file and build the firmware. tested with unleashed 018